mikekoscinski/cycling-game/README.md

 - Save scores to all-time leaderboard

 Bugs:
-- Add event listener that pauses the timer if the player navigates to a different active browser tab.
+- Add **event listener** that pauses the timer if the player navigates to a different active browser tab.
 Currently, the game will pause when this occurs.
 However, the game timer will continue to update.
 This bug allows players to register artificially high scores
-- Make game engine responsive to the frames-per-second supported by a player's device.
-This causes an uneven cross-device gaming experience.
-For instance, my external monitor renders much slower than my native laptop screen
+- Make the game engine **responsive to frame rates**.
+For example, my external monitor renders much slower than my native laptop screen.
+This causes an uneven cross-device gaming experience that is unpleasant for users

 ## Authors and Acknowledgements